legendschwab/cmor438individual/Unsupervised Machine Learning/3. Dimensionality Reduction/README.md

 The foundation of PCA is the eigenvalue decomposition of the covariance matrix.
 Intuitively, eigenvalues capture the most essential information of a matrix.
 So we take top $k$ eigenvalues and corresponding eigenvectors to get the top $k$ combinations of features.
 This helps reduce dimensionality of data while preserving information.
 Then, using matrix multiplication, we can project our original data to these eigenvectors to get our new features.

 From then, we can rerun algorithms such as clustering and potentially yield better results.
+In the following notebook, we will consider 6 features of roller coasters and perform dimensionality reduction to see if that can impact clustering.